DanielMazurkiewicz/ultradb/README.md

 Since transactions are blocking other processes that want to use particular database file/files it is a good idea to split data to databases for different document types each.

 Newly added documents are hidden till their content is filled into a database.

+64 bit integers currently are actually limited to 53 bits.
+This is due javascript limitation for numbers, not database itself.

 # Database file structure